andi-crb/today-i-learned/README.md

 - How to create the root route.
 (13/05/16)
 - How to use RVM to manage different versions of Ruby.
 (14/05/16)
 - How to use partials to minimise repetition.
 (15/05/16)
+- How to use gravatar in a Rails app.
+(16/05/16)
+- How to use the built-in has_secure_password method.
+(18/05/16)

 <h2>Node.js</h2>
 - How to sort out EACCES issues when installing NPM packages in Ubuntu (via use of NVM).
 (17/04/16)